-During 2009, the Board of Directors had three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Governance Committee.
+During 2010, the Board of Directors had three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Governance Committee.

-Each of these committees operates pursuant to a written charter setting out the functions and responsibilities of the committee, each of which may be reviewed at the Corporate Governance section of our website under About Us at www.fmctechnologies.com and is also available in print to stockholders upon request submitted to our principal executive offices at 1803 Gears Road, Houston, Texas 77067, Attention: Vice President, General Counsel and Secretary.
+Each of these committees operates pursuant to a written charter setting out the functions and responsibilities of the committee, each of which may be reviewed at the Corporate Governance section of our website at (www.fmctechnologies.com) under the heading "Investors > Corporate Governance" and is also available in print to stockholders upon request submitted to our principal executive offices at 1803 Gears Road, Houston, Texas 77067, Attention: Senior Vice President, General Counsel and Secretary.

-The table below provides 2009 meeting and membership information for each of the committees of the Board of Directors:
+The table below provides 2010 meeting and membership information for each of the committees of the Board of Directors:

-2009 Meetings and Nominating and
+2010 Meetings and Nominating and

 Membership Audit Compensation Governance

+7(0) 1/0 0(0)

-Number of Meetings 8(1) 3(2) 2 (3)
+Number of Meetings 7(1) 4 (2) 2(3)

-Mike R. Bowlin X(4) Х
+Mike R. Bowlin X (4) Х

 Philip J. Burguieres Х Х

+Eleazar de Carvalho Filho Х Х

 C. Maury Devine Х Х

 Dr. Thorleif Enger Х Х

-Claire Farley Х
+Claire S. Farley Х

 Thomas M. Hamilton Х Х

 Edward J. Mooney X(4)

-Richard A. Pattarozzi Х X (4)
+Richard A. Pattarozzi Х X(4)

 James M. Ringler Х Х

-(1) Includes one training session for Audit Committee members that concentrated on the core components of an effective enterprise risk management oversight program.
+(1) One meeting included a training session for Audit Committee members that concentrated on the Company's contract risk management review process.